 We were there with a three year old and an 8 month old and we definitely needed moments of down time.

 Rest stops are a great way to ensure everyone can enjoy Disneyland for the whole time you are there.
 Wearing the right footwear can also be a consideration when spending so much time on your feet!

 Small children can get tired or hungry at, what seems like, the drop of a hat sometimes.
 It’s a great idea to take a picnic for lunch and dinner and a couple of water bottles that you can refill from various places throughout the park.

-It doesn’t really matter if you don’t eat your picnic, but at least your under no real pressure to find food quickly and you have given yourself some options.
+It doesn’t really matter if you don’t eat your picnic, because you might find some great cheap eats on your way around the park!
+But, if you take a picnic at least your under no real pressure to find food quickly and you have given yourself some options.